Water-Sprinkling Festival

-On the first day, a variety of activities such as dragon boat races (held on the Lancang River), setting off of Dai rockets (放高升), and cultural and artistic performances are carried out.
+On the first day, a variety of activities such as dragon boat races (held on the Lancang River), setting off of Dai rockets, and cultural and artistic performances are carried out.
 On the second day, water-splashing activities are enjoyed.
 The third and final day also coincides with New Year's Day, where people dress up in traditional garb and visit the temple.
 Water-splashing activities are carried out in the afternoon, where firstly, the women would clean statues of Buddha with water to obtain blessings; thereafter, individuals splash water on each other to symbolise not only good fortune, but also the "cleansing of illnesses and disasters".
 Furthermore, men and women take part in activities such as the exchange of small gifts and "losing of items", which are believed to bring good luck.
 People perform masked dances to frighten away evil spirits.